-Processing speed and PDF compatibility are amongst the features that have led Global Inkjet Systems (GIS) to select Global Graphics’ Harlequin Host Renderer for their uniti Operating System.
+Processing speed and PDF compatibility are among the features that have led Global Inkjet Systems (GIS) to select Global Graphics’ Harlequin Host Renderer for their uniti Operating System.

-Nick Geddes, CEO of GIS commented “The Global Graphics products offer the speed and performance needed to meet the requirements of certain customers in labeling, packaging and book printing-type applications.
+Nick Geddes, CEO of GIS commented, “The Global Graphics products offer the speed and performance needed to meet the requirements of certain customers in labelling, packaging and book printing-type applications.
 Being able to offer the option of the Harlequin products as part of the uniti Operating System significantly enhances what we can provide to customers with demanding applications.”

 The speed achieved by version 3 of the Harlequin Host Renderer is due to a number of significant new features each of which increases processing speed so that pages pass through the RIP at a faster pace than ever before.
 Harlequin VariData accelerates the processing time of regular PDF files containing variable data including, but not only, PDF/VT files; and Harlequin Parallel Pages™ allows the RIP to interpret one page while it’s still rendering the previous one.
 This gives print providers the maximum advantage of multi-core computers.
 The Harlequin Host Renderer is also available as a 64-bit build to access additional memory when it’s needed for pages with large amounts of data.

 Jonathan Wilson, director of business development at Global Graphics Software said, “GIS’ innovative industrial inkjet operating system and the performance of Harlequin Host Renderer and its colour engine combine to form a powerful offering to the market.”

 The Harlequin RIP drives the HP Indigo digital press range as well as HP’s IHPS high speed web presses.
 It’s to be found in an increasing number of digital press solutions from light to medium volume up to ultra-high volume, including solutions from SIS, TKS and Miyakoshi.